 And we did this because, unlike our charity and social enterprise clients who covered the costs of our services via grants and loans, our coaching clients tended to pay for them out of their own income — so we set up payment plans to cut costs or space payments out over the course of lengthier projects.

-Also, as coaches are very much ‘hands-on’ in their roles, we knew they’d want to invest their own time and energy into refreshing their brand, so we designed three programs, Brand Bootcamp, Marketing Makeover and Impact Amplifier to help them do just that.
+Also, as coaches are very much ‘hands-on’ in their roles, we knew they’d want to invest their own time and energy into refreshing their brand, so we designed three programs, Brand Incubator, Brand Builder and Brand Amplifier to help them do just that.

 Why we went super-specific in our marketing.